Clinical Pipeline

 Schedule IV Stimulant Potential

 PRX-P4-003 is based on fencamfamine, an established Schedule IV stimulant, and has been additionally protected against abuse by restricting its activation only by the oral route, thereby reducing abuse potential.
 This could position it as the first Schedule IV stimulant for ADHD, offering improved safety, efficacy and easier access than current Schedule II stimulants.
+Fencamfamine remains DEA-listed as Schedule IV — a category with lower abuse potential than Schedule II stimulants.

 Balanced Mechanism